Project Safe Childhood (PSC), is a Department of Justice initiative designed to protect children from online exploitation and abuse.

 - Puerto Rico Department of Consumer Affairs (DACO)

-- Puerto Rico Department of the Family
+- Puerto Rico Department of Family Services

 - Puerto Rico Department of Treasury (Hacienda)